kptdev/kpt/site/reference/cli/fn/doc/README.md

 #### Flags

 ```
---image, i (required flag)
+--image, i: (required flag)
-  If the function supports --help, it will print the documentation to STDOUT.
-  Otherwise, it will exit with non-zero exit code and print the error message to STDERR.
+  Container image of the function e.g. `gcr.io/kpt-fn/set-namespace:v0.1`.
+  For convenience, if full image path is not specified, `gcr.io/kpt-fn/` is added as default prefix.
+  e.g. instead of passing `gcr.io/kpt-fn/set-namespace:v0.1` you can pass `set-namespace:v0.1`.
 ```

 <!--mdtogo-->